nickzelei/nickzelei.github.io/content/blog/cert-woes.md

 tags = ["infra","tls","woes","rants"]
 +++

-I was bitten by TLS woes today.
+I was bitten by TLS Certificate woes today.
 At work we use AWS ACM.
 For the most part, it's pretty much ok, except it has a few quirks.
 However, I was bitten by what I believe to be a standardized format.

 If you want some fun reading, check out the lenghty docs they have on the constraints for requesting a cert [here](https://docs.aws.amazon.com/acm/latest/APIReference/API_RequestCertificate.html).